Take in three separate waterfalls on this grassy walking trail across open plains, finishing at the 27 metre single drop waterfall of Moorabool Falls.

 be approached, and visitors are asked to remain on the designated track to respect the conservation values of the area.

 The marker indicates the location of the car park at the start of the walk to the falls.
+If the map is not zoomed in locally, as can occur with some browsers, simply refresh this web page.

 If you would like to leave a comment about this waterfall, please fill in the comment box below.